 Millions of baby boomers are primed to retire in the coming decade, and some of the biggest decisions they’ll need to make are how and when to apply for Social Security.
-The recent coronavirus pandemic may make this process more difficult, especially if you need to go into a physical office to open the account.
-Fortunately, that isn’t usually the case.
+You have several options when you’re looking to start your Social Security benefits, giving you a lot of flexibility.

 Bankrate spoke with planning experts on how to apply for Social Security and what you need to pay particular attention to as you’re navigating the process, including when to start drawing benefits.